aleksandr-kiliushin/learning/summaries/testing-javascript-applications/index.md

 ### CHAPTER 13.
 A CULTURE OF QUALITY

+There are techniques that:

+- amplify the effect of your tests;
+- make your tests safer;
+- make your code easier to understand;
+- catch error that your code are not able to.

 #### SECTION 13.1.
 USING TYPE SYSTEMS TO MAKE INVALID STATES INPRESENTABLE

 #### SECTION 13.2.
 REVIEWING CODE TO CATCH PROBLEMS MACHINES CAN'T